keys icon

 • Noise or antisocial behaviour.
 If your tenants are getting into disputes with their neighbours for being too noisy or causing a disturbance, try to encourage communication between the two parties before things escalate.
 Make sure that your tenants are aware of their responsibilities too – ideally have a section in the tenancy agreement on neighbour disputes.

 • Refusal to leave.
-Some tenants may refuse to leave once the tenancy ends, and could even ignore eviction orders.
+Some tenants may refuse to leave when asked and could ignore eviction orders.
 You may need to start legal proceedings in some cases.

 • Illegal activities.
 There’s always the chance that your tenants could be engaging in illegal activities in your property.
 This is why it’s important to conduct regular inspections, and if you spot anything untoward, notify the police.

-Dealing with problem tenants is never nice to contemplate, but hopefully, a lot of issues could be rectified with effective communication.
-This includes specifying expectations in the tenancy agreement ahead of time, and opening lines of communication as soon as problems arise.
+Dealing with problem tenants is never nice to contemplate, but hopefully, a lot of issues could be resolved with effective communication.
+This includes specifying expectations in the tenancy agreement ahead of time, and opening lines of communication as soon as any problems arise.

 Preventing landlord tenant problems

-They say that prevention is better than cure, and that certainly rings true when it comes to tenant issues.
-Here are a few things you can do to prevent problems arising at a later date.
+Below are a few things that landlords can do to try to prevent any problems arising at a later date.

 Make an inventory

 You can do it yourself, but if you later need to rely on the inventory in a dispute, you’ll need to bear in mind that your word (as opposed to an independent party) may not be considered as reliable.
-Therefore, if you do decide to take care of this yourself, you should look to take dated photos of the property in order to establish the condition prior to let.
+Therefore, if you do decide to take care of this yourself, you should look to take photos of the property (with a date stamp) to establish its condition prior to letting it out.

 Choose your tenants wisely

-A good letting agent (preferably one that’s registered with the Association of Residential Letting Agents) will be able to help you by checking a tenant’s:
+You can do this yourself, or a letting agent (preferably one that’s registered with the Association of Residential Letting Agents) can help you by checking a tenant’s:

 • credit rating